lino-framework/book/docs/admin/root.rst

 Grant SSH access to a site maintainer
 =====================================

-Finally grant SSH access to that new account, e.g. by creating the user's :file:`.ssh/authorized_keys` file with the maintainer's public ssh key.
+Finally the :term:`server provider` must grant SSH access to that new account, e.g. by creating the user's :file:`.ssh/authorized_keys` file with the maintainer's public ssh key.